acids-ircam/timbre_exploration/README.md

-# timbre_exploration
+# TIMBRE LATENT SPACE: EXPLORATION AND CREATIVE ASPECTS, Antoine CAILLON, Adrien BITTON, Brice GATINET
-Additional materials for "TIMBRE LATENT SPACE: EXPLORATION AND CREATIVE ASPECTS"
+Additional materials for the project proposed to the upcoming 2nd International Conference on Timbre.